 The Files View Interface will appear with the following default folders.

 3. We will create 3 folders using the Files View web-interface.
-All three folders: geolocations and trucks will reside in the hadoop folder, which resides in user.
+All three folders: hadoop, geolocations and trucks the last two which will reside in the hadoop folder, which resides in user.

 4. Navigate into the hadoop folder.
-Create the three folders: geolocation and trucks following the process stated in the previous instruction.
+Create the two folders: geolocation and trucks following the process stated in the previous instruction.